‘Strong Woman Do Bong Soon’ To Possibly Become Most Successful K-Drama On JTBC

 Throughout 2016, tvN aired a number of hit K-dramas including Cheese in the Trap, Another Oh Hae Young, Signal, Drinking Solo, Let’s Fight Ghost, Cinderella and Four Knights, and The K2.
 However, the most popular K-dramas they aired were Reply 1988 and Goblin.

 Compared to 2016, it seems 2017 is starting off in a rut. tvN’s currently airing K-dramas, Introverted Boss and Tomorrow With You, have not even touched high single-digits in viewership.
 Instead, OCN is leading the way with Voice.
 However, it now has been dethroned as JTBC’s first K-drama of 2017, Strong Woman Do Bong Soon, has taken everyone by surprise.
-As a matter of fact, it might be well on its way in becoming the most popular K-drama to air on the network.
+As a matter of fact, it might be well on its way to becoming the most popular K-drama to air on the network.

 Earlier this week, it was reported that the fourth episode of Strong Woman Do Bong Soon earned over eight percent in viewership.
-When compared to past K-dramas airing on JTBC even back to 2015, this is more than a steady rise in viewership but a monumental jump.
+When compared to past K-dramas airing on JTBC even back to 2015, this is more than a steady rise in viewership; it is a monumental jump.
 Usually, JTBC K-dramas earn around less than two percent in viewership.
 Even with phenomenal romances like My Love Eun Dong and intense thrillers like Last being talked about, they just couldn’t compare to their free-to-watch counterparts.

 However, an initial AGB Nielsen Korea and TNmS Media Korea ratings of 3.85 percent average for the nation and 4.0 percent for the Seoul National Capital Area jumping up to an 8.3 percent average for the nation and 8.7 percent for the Seoul National Capital Area by the fourth episode is by all accounts an amazing feat.